KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Themes-Article.md

 A ``KeyboardTheme`` can provide keyboard-related styles in a way that can be easily used and modified.
 A theme can also define style variations that can be used to customize a constrained set of theme properties.

-KeyboardKit Pro unlocks a bunch of themes and style variations, as well as a ``KeyboardStyle/ThemeBasedService`` ``KeyboardStyleService`` that lets you apply themes with the style service concept that is used by some views, like the ``KeyboardView``.
+KeyboardKit Pro unlocks a bunch of themes and style variations, as well as a ``KeyboardStyle/ThemeBasedStyleService`` that lets you apply themes with the style service concept that is still used by the ``KeyboardView``.

 KeyboardKit Pro unlocks many standard themes, like ``KeyboardTheme/standard``, ``KeyboardTheme/swifty`` and ``KeyboardTheme/minimal``.
 These themes also have style variations, that lets you vary their appearance, like the standard theme's ``KeyboardTheme/StandardStyle/blue`` and ``KeyboardTheme/StandardStyle/green`` variations: